So you’re thinking about learning Italian?

 Speak and understand Italian faster by joining 5 Minute Italian

-If you become a 5 minute Italian member, we’ll send you bonus materials like quizzes, flashcards and cultural tips, as well as invites to online speaking workshops.
+Become a 5 minute Italian member to get bonus materials including quizzes, flashcards and cultural tips, as well as invites to online speaking workshops.
 It’s free to join.

 3. Going into detail: Italian grammar, vocabulary and pronunciation